Why Use Sump Sharks with your Coolant Recycling System?

 - Dispense coolant.
 Coolant is pumped out through the clean tank dispenser hose.

-Vacuum pump creates a vacuum in the sump cleaner tank.
-The vacuum pulls in the sump contents.
-As fluid and solids flow through the hose into the suction intake port, the solids are caught in the filter while the fluid continues into the tank.
+A vacuum pump creates a vacuum in the sump cleaner tank.
+The vacuum pulls in the contents.
+As fluid and solids flow through the hose into the suction intake port, the solids are caught in the filter which completes the coolant recycling process.
+The clean fluid then continues into the tank.

 When pump is switched to discharge, a low pressure develops in the tank that forces the filtered fluid up through the discharge port.